WCBE-FM, Columbus, Ohio

 4. Station Tour Programs (#10, #11):

 A. Boy/Girl Scouts; School Tours, General Tours: The WCBE Station

-7. Fort Hayes High School Vocational Curriculum Advisory Committee (#10): In yet another partnership with Columbus public schools, WCBE has become a member of the Fort Hayes High School Vocational Curriculum Advisory Committee.
-In this capacity, WCBE personnel, including Dan Mushalko and other staff, advise teachers on best educational practices and content for vocational classes relating to broadcasting, audio recording, and production classes, and for preparing secondary students for the workplace. .
+7. Fort Hayes High School Vocational Curriculum Advisory Committee (#10): In yet another partnership with Columbus public schools, WCBE continues as a member of the Fort Hayes High School Vocational Curriculum Advisory Committee.
+In this capacity, WCBE personnel, including Dan Mushalko and radio drama producer Catherine Rinella, advise teachers on best educational practices and content for vocational classes relating to broadcasting, audio recording, and production, and for preparing secondary students for the workplace.